lch32111/GJKPracticeBasedBox2D/README.md

 ## TODO
 2. Explain Closest point on triangle from solvin the problem to getting a witness point
-	- Utilize 1.
-	- Voronoi Region on Triangle
+	- Closest point on triangle
 	- Getting a witness point
 	- Fix Sample code
 3. Explain the structure of the loop on Distance2D() function